bitcoin/bitcoin/doc/fuzzing.md

 Instrumentation
 ----------------

-To build Bitcoin Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build NdovuCoin Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 ./configure --disable-ccache --disable-shared --enable-tests CC=${AFLPATH}/afl-gcc CXX=${AFLPATH}/afl-g++